hosnerm/docs-opmanual_duckietown/book/opmanual_duckietown/14_watchtower_hardware.md

 # Auto-Localization Hardware Preparation {#auto-localization-hardware status=draft}

-Assigned: Chen-Lung Eric Lu, Josephine Quack
+Assigned: Chen-Lung Eric Lu, Josefine Quack

 This document teaches you how to prepare a whole set of watchtower, which includes, hardware preparation, hardware assembly, image preparation and setting up watchtowers in a city.